andrewacashner/hearingfaithms/chapters/chapter-2.md

 If there must be this kind of congruence between music and listener, then it makes sense that Kircher acknowledges that music affects different people in different ways.
 First, Kircher concedes that geographic and cultural factors influence music style and its effect, such that Italians and Germans are moved by different styles and therefore compose differently.
 These national styles, he says, are the result of a national "genius" (that is, the special gift of that people), as well as environmental factors, such that Germans draw a grave style from living in a cold climate, contrasted with the more moderate style of Italians.
 People of the Orient who visit Rome, Kircher says, do not enjoy the highly delicate music of that city, and prefer their own strident, clangorous music.
-These differences of style and perception are caused by patriotism---the inordinate love of things from one's own country, as Kircher describes it; and by what each person is accustomed to hearing, which is shaped by the traditions of each country
+These differences of style and perception are caused by patriotism---the inordinate love of things from one's own country, as Kircher describes it; and by what each person is accustomed to hearing, which is shaped by the traditions of each country.
-[@Kircher:Musurgia, 543--544].
+[@Kircher:Musurgia, 543--544]
 <!--- XXX translation in Strunk -->

 Moreover, "just as different nations enjoy a different style of music, likewise